vupolcom/VU-Election-Study/docs/reports/wave2/wave2.md

 younger, more often male, higher educated and slighyly more leftist than average.
 In constrast, the current undecided voters are centrist and older than the average respondent.
-Interestingly, even though this group has a lower overall education, they score better on political knowledge, probably as a result of being older.
+Interestingly, even though this group has a slightly lower overall education, they score better on political knowledge, probably as a result of being older.

 Where do undecided voters go to and come from?
 ----------------------------------------------